TINNITUS JOURNEY

 Will my brain ever just tune this out?

-Yes.
-This is the thing I most needed someone to tell me in the early days, so I'll tell you: yes.
+It did for me, and that's the thing I most needed someone to tell me in the early days.

 How long does this take?